joycee-iitgn/Neural-Networks/README.md

 # Neural-Networks
-This repository contains all the Neural networks trained or pre-trained and used for inferencing
+This repository contains all the Neural networks trained or pre-trained and used for inferencing.